wp-plugins/recent-photos-widget/readme.txt

 as for how many photos to show, the title on the widget and max width and height for thumbnails.

 The thumbnails links to the post where the photo is showing.
+They show a mouse over effect with bigger version of the photo in a tooptip.

 It has only been tested with WP 4.2, it might work with lower versions.